dbis-uibk/CE4RS-Eval/README.md

 # CE4RS-Eval
-Counterfactual Explanation for Recommender Systems - Evaluation
+### Counterfactual Explanation for Recommender Systems - Evaluation
+In this paper, we critically examine the evaluation of counterfactual explainers through consistency and explanation sparsity as key principles of effective explanation.
+Through extensive experiments, we assess how incorporating Top-k recommendations impacts the consistency of existing evaluation metrics; and analyze the impact of explanation size on explainer's performance, highlighting its importance as a key determinant of explanation quality.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Repository